xxks-kkk/linuxjedi.co.uk/content/blog/2017/05/21/andrew-ml-nn.md

 Week 4 and 5 mainly talks about one important learning technique called "Neural Networks".
 It is especially heplful when there are many features and hence, many combinations for the [linear or logistic regressions]({filename}/blog/2017/04/21/andrew-ml-01.md).
-Interestingly, I have studied neural networks [previously](https://www.dropbox.com/s/hkym4s135amgmxv/HU.pdf?dl=0) when I was a student at college.
+Interestingly, I studied neural networks [previously](https://www.dropbox.com/s/hkym4s135amgmxv/HU.pdf?dl=0) when I was a student at college.
 It may feel different when we revisit old friend.